 Local food banks

-In the first few months after escaping, it can feel impossible to even put food on the table.
+In the first few months after leaving, it may feel difficult to even put food on the table.
 There are local food banks throughout America that help feed individuals and families.
-You can Google local food banks in your area or check out Feeding America’s search tool.
+You can search online for food banks in your area or check out Feeding America’s search tool.

-Federal benefit programs can help you get back on your feet after escaping an abusive situation.
-There are programs available to help qualifying families and individuals pay for groceries, healthcare, housing and more.
-Some programs, such as Temporary Assistance for Needy Families (TANF), also offer non-cash benefits like childcare and job training.
+Federal benefit programs can help you get back on your feet after leaving an abusive situation.
+Programs are available to help qualifying families and individuals pay for groceries, health care, housing and more.
+Some programs, such as Temporary Assistance for Needy Families (TANF), also offer non-cash benefits like child care and job training.

 Domestic abuse coalitions

 Many states have coalitions against domestic violence.
 These organizations can offer assistance to survivors looking for help getting back into the workforce, connecting with other survivors, finding support groups and more.
-You can check out The National Domestic Violence Hotline for a list of national and state-level organizations.
+Check out the National Domestic Violence Hotline for a list of national and state organizations.

 Never give up

 This chapter in your life can be exhausting and exhilarating and just about every emotion in between.
-The important thing is to never give up.
-Working to establish and maintain your financial health is a lifelong journey, but these steps and tips can help you start the process by taking it one step at a time.
+The important thing is never to give up.
+Working to establish and maintain your financial health is a lifelong journey, but just start the process by taking it one step at a time.

-If you or a loved one is suffering from domestic abuse (including financial abuse), please reach out for help.
-You can contact the National Domestic Violence Hotline at 1-800-799-SAFE.
+If you or a loved one is suffering domestic abuse (including financial abuse), reach out for help.
+Contact the National Domestic Violence Hotline at 800-799-7233.